Gum Whitening & Gum Depigmentation Treatment in Dubai

 Dental Lasers And Treatment Of Periodontal Disease

-Dental laser technology is used to treat a variety of gum diseases.
-Generally, patients can restore their natural teeth and gums to optimum health without incisions, stitches, or the discomfort of traditional gum surgery.
+Laser technology can now be used to target and treat a variety of gum diseases.
+With laser treatment, dentists can restore the natural teeth of patients and their gums to optimum health without the need for incisions, stitches, or the discomfort associated with traditional gum surgery.

-Dental lasers use the energy of different light wavelengths to act as a cutting instrument or a vaporizer of tissue that it comes in contact with.
+Dental lasers harness the energy of different light wavelengths to act as a cutting instrument or a vaporizer of tissue that it comes in contact with

-Types of Soft Tissue (Gum) Laser Dentistry Procedures Include
+Types of Soft Tissue (Gum) Dental Laser Procedures

-Pocket Reduction – Gum Disease Treatment: Laser gum surgery can help promote the healing of diseased gum pockets by reducing or completely removing pocket depth.
-It also helps restore healthy periodontal structures around teeth and significantly reduce bacteria levels.
-Certain types of dental laser technology can allow regeneration or “new attachment” of bones, ligaments, and gum connective tissue
+Pocket Reduction – Gum Disease Treatment: Laser-assisted gum surgery can stimulate and accelerate healing of infected/diseased gum pockets by minimizing or totally removing pocket depth.
+The treatment also assists in restoring the health of periodontal structures that surround teeth, and significantly reduce the presence of bacteria.
+Certain types of dental laser technology can allow regeneration or “new attachment” of bones, ligaments, and gum connective tissue.

-Crown Lengthening: Dental lasers are also used to reshape gum tissues (soft tissue laser) and bone (hard tissue laser).
-This is done to reveal healthy and strong tooth structure (crown lengthening) for restorative procedures such as crowns and fillings.
+Crown Lengthening: Laser dentistry treatment is also used to reshape gum tissues (soft tissue later) and the bone (hard tissue laser) to uncover strong and healthy tooth structures (crown lengthening) and enable restorative procedures such as application of dental crowns and fillings.

 Esthetic Gum Contouring: Dental lasers can reshape or reduce gum tissue to expose additional tooth structure, in order to enhance the appearance of a “gummy” smile.